melybee-07/Trials-Project/README.md

 In order to run this project you need:

-have accese to the figma template for this project
+you need to have the code the trial projectdone before

 ### Setup

 Clone this repository to your desired folder:

-git clone git@github.com:melybee-07/Portfolio-setup-and-mobile-first.git
+git clone git@github.com:melybee-07/Trials-Project.git

 ### Install